 We lease facilities under non-cancelable operating lease agreements.
-These leases have varying terms that range from one to 20 years and contain leasehold improvement incentives, rent holidays and escalation clauses.
+These leases have original terms that range from one to 20 years and may contain leasehold improvement incentives, rent holidays and escalation clauses.
 In addition, some of these leases have renewal options for up to 3 years.
-We lease approximately 18,000 square feet of office space in Austin, Texas as our corporate headquarters with an original term of 36 months.
+We lease office space in Austin, Texas as our corporate headquarters with an original term of 36 months.

 We determine if an arrangement contains a lease at inception.
-These operating leases are included in "Right of use assets" (ROU assets) on our July 2, 2021 consolidated balance sheet and represent our right to use the underlying asset for the lease term.
-Our obligation to make lease payments are included in "Short-term lease liabilities" and "Long-term lease liabilities" on our July 2, 2021 consolidated balance sheet.
-We have not entered into any financing leases during fiscal 2021.
+These operating leases are included in "Right of use assets" (ROU assets) on our July 1, 2022 consolidated balance sheet and represent our right to use the underlying asset for the lease term.
+Our obligation to make lease payments are included in "Short-term lease liabilities" and "Long-term lease liabilities" on our July 1, 2022 consolidated balance sheet.
+We have not entered into any financing leases during fiscal 2022.